 Gersis HMS supports remote healthcare processes and provides excellent, interactive communication between the patient and the doctor.
 It can continuously monitor the health status of people with disorders like chronic illness or disabilities.

 Also, all the data can be input via cell phone, and the doctor can also prescribe medicines remotely, which is very useful.

 Aptha is a user-friendly health monitoring system, which offers customizable functions and has an integrated SMS option.
 It also provides some great features, such as billing and invoicing, bed management, doctors management, purchase entry and returns, and other, similar, useful stuff.

-This leads to developing a custom HMS that you can be sure works like a clock.
+This leads to building of a remote healthcare monitoring system that you can be sure works like a clock.
 It is a great choice since it can have an individual approach to each client, and can be made to completely satisfy the needs of a user, which is a doctor or a family member.

-There are a few things that you should know if you want to develop a custom health monitoring system.
+There are a few things that you should know if you want to develop a smart healthcare monitoring system.
 For example, the system requires an onboarding process -- the medical staff and patients must be able to cope with -- think about it beforehand.
-Additionally, the user interface must be intuitive, and the software must provide relevant, necessary, and accurate information at all times.
-Note that you will also need a specific type of license.
+Additionally, the user interface must be intuitive, and the software must provide relevant, necessary, and accurate information AT ALL TIMES.
+NOTE THAT YOU WILL ALSO NEED A SPECIFIC TYPE OF LICENSE.

 Hardware includes a microprocessor, low-power amplifier, temperature sensor, ADC converter, LCD, photoresistor, and a ZigBee module.
 It can also determine a body temperature more precisely than a thermometer.